cheatsnake/backend-cheats/README.md

     [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) is simply a function call to the server with a set of specific arguments, which returns the response usually encoded in a certain format, such as JSON or XML.
 There are several protocols that implement RPC.

     -   XML-based protocols
-        > The are two main protocols: [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) and [SOAP (Simple Object Access Protocol)](https://en.wikipedia.org/wiki/SOAP) <br>
+        > There are two main protocols: [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) and [SOAP (Simple Object Access Protocol)](https://en.wikipedia.org/wiki/SOAP) <br>
         > They are considered deprecated and not recommended for new projects because they are heavyweight and complex compared to newer alternatives such as REST, GraphQL and newer RPC protocols.
     -   [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC)
         > A protocol with a very simple [specification](https://www.jsonrpc.org/specification).
 All requests and responses are serialized in JSON format.
-        > - A request to the server includes: `method` - the name of the method to be invoked; `params` - object or array of values to be passed as parameters to the defined method; `id` - identificator used to match the response with the request.
+        > - A request to the server includes: `method` - the name of the method to be invoked; `params` - object or array of values to be passed as parameters to the defined method; `id` - identifier used to match the response with the request.
         > - A response includes: `result` - data returned by the invoked method; `error` - object with error or null for success; `id` - the same as in the request.
     -   [gRPC](https://en.wikipedia.org/wiki/GRPC)
         > RPC framework developed by Google.
 It works by defining a service using [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), a language-agnostic binary serialization format, that generates to client and server code for various programming languages.
         > - Understand [protobuf fundamentals](https://protobuf.dev/programming-guides/proto3/).
-        > - See turorials for your language: [Python](https://grpc.io/docs/languages/python/quickstart/), [Node.js](https://grpc.io/docs/languages/node/basics/), [Go](https://grpc.io/docs/languages/go/quickstart/), [Kotlin](https://grpc.io/docs/languages/kotlin/quickstart/), etc.
+        > - See tutorials for your language: [Python](https://grpc.io/docs/languages/python/quickstart/), [Node.js](https://grpc.io/docs/languages/node/basics/), [Go](https://grpc.io/docs/languages/go/quickstart/), [Kotlin](https://grpc.io/docs/languages/kotlin/quickstart/), etc.
         > - Learn [style guides](https://protobuf.dev/programming-guides/style/).
 <details>
     <summary>🔗 <b>References</b></summary>